Banjara Charan in India

 Most Charan Banjara have olive skin, dark hair and brown eyes.
 Although we usually associate these groups with bands of fortune tellers traveling in colorful caravans from place to place, this is no longer the case with the Charan Banjara.
 Historically they were nomadic and kept cattle, traded salt, and transported goods.
 Now, most of them have settled down to farming and raising cattle or grain.
 Others still trade in salt and other commodities.
 In some regions, a few hold white collar positions or work as government servants.
 They also sew intricately embroidered colorful clothes with shining discs and beads.
 They make ornaments and ornate jewelry, worn by the women.
 Married women wear ivory armbands.

-Not only do the Charan Banjara usually have more than one occupation, they also use additional skills to supplement their incomes, depending on the needs at the time.
+Not only do the Charan Banjara usually have more than one occupation, but they also use additional skills to supplement their incomes, depending on the needs at the time.
 Some specialize in making items such as broomsticks, iron tools and needles.
 They may also repair tools or work with stone.
 Others believe that one does not have to work for a living and gain income by "religious begging."
 They sing and wear special make-up while begging in the name of a specific deity.
 The Banjara love music, playing folk instruments, and dancing.
-The Banjar are also acrobats, magicians, tricksters, story-tellers, and fortune-tellers.
+The Banjar are also acrobats, magicians, tricksters, story-tellers and fortune-tellers.

 Because they are poor, they eat what they have grown in their gardens along with dairy products.
 Many live in grass huts, often with extended families.
 The Banjara families are closely knit, having minimal relationships with other communities.
 The role of leader of the community is passed down to the leader's son.
 All biological sons get an equal share from parental property.
 Marriages may be arranged, especially to avoid the union of relatives to three generations back.
 In some groups, however, cousins are allowed to marry.